-BUS 110 Introduction to Business 3 0 3
+BUS 110 Introduction to Business 3 0 0 3

 This course provides a survey of the business world.
 Topics include the basic principles and practices of contemporary business.
 Upon completion, students should be able to demonstrate an understanding of business concepts as a foundation for studying other business subjects.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-BUS 115 Business Law I 3 0 3
+BUS 115 Business Law I 3 0 0 3

 This course introduces the ethics and legal framework of business.
 Emphasis is placed on contracts, negotiable instruments, Uniform Commercial Code, and the working of the court systems.
 Upon completion, students should be able to apply ethical issues and laws covered to selected business decision-making situations.
-This course has been approved for transfer under the CAA and ICAA as a premajor and/or elective course requirement.
+This course has been approved for transfer under the CAA and ICAA as a pre-major and/or elective course requirement.

-BUS 121 Business Math 2 2 3
+BUS 121 Business Math 2 2 0 3

-Set 1-DMA 010, DMA 020, and DMA 030
+Prerequisites: Satisfactory scores on the college placement tests or DMA 010, DMA 020, and

+DMA 030

-Corequisites: Satisfactory scores on the college placement tests or ENG 085
+Corequisites: Satisfactory scores on the college placement tests or DRE 096